 The business of a formal meeting will be clearly set out in an agenda.
-The agenda will be determined by the Chair of the meeting taking account of advice from the Clerk and the Principal and Chief Executive and of the right of the Members and the Clerk to put forward matters for consideration.
+The agenda will be determined by the Chair of the meeting taking account of advice from the Director of Governance and the Chief Executive and of the right of the Members and the Director of Governance to put forward matters for consideration.

-Members of the Corporation are asked, where possible, to give prior notice to the Clerk or the Chair of their intention to raise an item of urgent business, the subject matter and the reason for the urgency.
+Members of the Corporation are asked, where possible, to give prior notice to the Director of Governance or the Chair of their intention to raise an item of urgent business, the subject matter and the reason for the urgency.